-The Board will develop informational packets and policy manuals for new members.
-The Board will participate in training webinars provided by the Department of Public Instruction, seek advice from local experts and utilize training from the North Carolina Alliance of Public Charter Schools and other like associations.
-Board training topics will likely include academics, finance, marketing, leadership and governance, partnering with the community, developing parent participation, etc. The Board currently includes members who have over 15 years charter school experience.
+The Board will develop informational packets and policy manuals for new The Board will participate in training webinars provided by the members.
+Department of Public Instruction, seek advice from local experts and utilize training from the North Carolina Alliance of Public Charter Schools and Board training topics will likely include associations. other like academics, finance, marketing, leadership and governance, partnering with The Board currently the community, developing parent participation, etc. includes members who have over 15 years charter school experience.
 There is currently no Board Policies draft at this time.
 The Board will develop this after charter approval.